Excerpt from Dr. Lanzisera's Thyroid Report, "THYROID DISORDERS EXPLAINED, Why Do I Still have Symptoms?"

 •Your body is under stress, which interferes with the neurotransmitter functions, and is known to reduce the release of serotonin.

 .
 95% of your serotonin is not produced in your brain but in your gut.
-Hyperpermeability of the intestinal lining can be caused by food sensitivities, especially wheat gluten sensitivity.
+Hyperpermeability of the intestinal lining can be caused by food sensitivities, especially wheat gluten.
 Damage to the intestinal lining can lower serotonin production.

 Summary: You can't diet your way out of this problem.
 The gut and brain issues need to be resolved first.
 Food sensitivity testing, nutritional counseling, brain based therapy, cortisol testing, and specific dietary modifications are ways to effectively treat this problem.
 Contact us for more information.